mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 >    URL (optional)
 >    MetaDataHash (optional)

 In Cardano, native assets can be created before being [registered with the token registry](https://developers.cardano.org/docs/native-tokens/token-registry/How-to-prepare-an-entry-for-the-registry-NA-policy-script).
 Only a name is required to create the asset.
-When subsequently registering an asset, a "description" is required.
+When subsequently registering an asset, a description is required.
 Then a ticker, url, logo, and decimals are all considered optional.
 In the Cardano registry, metadata can be deleted and updated, but it requires a signature from the creator.

 In a [blog post](https://moxie.org/2022/01/07/web3-first-impressions.html), Moxie Marlinspike criticized web3 technologies that commit url's pointing to images to blockchains, but don't include e.g. a hash of the image on the chain, which would allow the user to verify that the url resolved to the correct image.
 In this proposal, SVG images are inline in the metadata document.